Difference between Elastic Demand vs Inelastic Demand

 Below is the top 7 difference between Elastic Demand vs Inelastic Demand:

-Both Elastic Demands vs Inelastic Demand are popular choices in the market; let us discuss some of the major Difference Between Elastic Demand vs Inelastic Demand:
+Both Elastic Demands vs Inelastic Demand are popular choices in the market; let us discuss some of the major differences:

-- Elastic demand means a significant change in quantity demanded when the small price gets changed (Either reduced or increased) and inelastic demand means, a small change in quantity demanded when the small price gets changed (Either reduced or increased).
+- Elastic demand means a significant change in quantity demanded when the small price changes (Either reduced or increased).
+Inelastic demand means a small change in the amount demanded when the small price changes (Either reduced or increased).

-- The elasticity of demand can be calculated as Elastic demand means a percentage change in the quantity of demand is more than 1 with respect to the percentage change in price and inelastic demand means a percentage change in a quantity of demand is less than 1 with respect to the percentage change in price.
+- The elasticity of demand can be calculated as Elastic demand means a percentage change in the quantity of demand is more than 1 concerning the percentage change in price, and inelastic demand means a percentage change in the quantity of demand is less than 1 concerning the percentage change in price.

 - In a graphical presentation, the Elastic demand curve will be shallow, and the inelastic demand curve will be steep.

-- Inelastic demand, demand determinates will impact the demand of the commodity but in inelastic demand, demand determinants will have negligible or no impact on the demand of the product.
+- Inelastic demand, demand determinates will impact the demand for the commodity, but in inelastic demand, demand determinants will have negligible or no impact on the demand for the product.

-- Inelastic demand, when prices increase revenues decreases, and vice-versa.
-However, in inelastic demand, revenue will not get much impacted by the price.
+- Inelastic demand occurs when prices increase, and revenues decrease, and vice-versa.
+However, in inelastic demand, the price will not significantly impact revenue.

-- Inelastic demand, products, or commodities are more price sensitive, whereas, in inelastic demand, products or commodities are less prices sensitive.
+- Inelastic demand, products or commodities are more price sensitive, whereas inelastic demand, products or commodities are less price sensitive.

 Head To Head Comparisons Between Elastic Demand vs Inelastic Demand